 Description

-PLAN: the building is two storeys high with roofs set behind a parapet.
-Number 13 (to the west) has an attic storey under a mansard roof.
-Number 14 (to the east) has a lower, hipped roof.
-There are two chimney stacks in the party wall between numbers 13 and 14.
+The structure is two storeys high, with roofs set behind a parapet.
+Number 13 has an attic storey beneath a mansard roof, while number 14 has a lower, hipped roof.
+There are two chimney stacks located in the party wall between the two houses.

-EXTERIOR: the ground-floor shopfront has a central recessed doorway with modern glazed doors, flanked by large plate-glass shop windows with slender timber mullions and low stall risers.
-Console brackets support a narrow projecting cornice over a long fascia board.
-To the west is a six-panelled door with a painted-over rectangular fanlight.
+On the exterior, the ground-floor shopfront features a central recessed doorway with modern glazed doors, flanked by large plate-glass shop windows that have slender timber mullions and low stall risers.
+Console brackets support a narrow projecting cornice above a long fascia board.
+To the west, there is a six-panelled door with a painted-over rectangular fanlight.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.